 Scores are printed professionally from a Digital collection of PDFs.
 We can also sell secure PDF downloads on request.

 ACA is administered by a board of directors elected by its composers.
 We have a long and distinguished history in 20th and 21st century American concert music.
-Our composers/you play a crucial role in preserving and enhancing this organization and its public catalog of music.
-Your ACE-published music will flourish as the organization flourishes.
-To this end, we provide the information below, explaining your role in ensuring your (and ACA’s) success.
+ACA composers play a crucial role in preserving and enhancing the organization and its public catalog of music.

 Details in this document will ensure the best possible success for your ACE-published work.
 This can be summarized as follows:

 - Register and Deposit your new pieces (or new editions of older works).
 Fill out the required online registration request form.
-Send your materials to ACA as email attachments to [email protected].
-ACA completes your BMI registration.
+Send your materials to ACA as email attachments to [email protected] ACA completes your BMI or ASCAP registration.

 - Prepare your scores at a high professional level: clean and readable, proper layout, standard page sizes, adequate margins, standard page numbers, proper title pages, standard front matter.